Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Numerical Analysis of cLFV Decays

-where the matrix exhibits equal diagonal elements of order $\mathcal{O}(10^{-5})$, while the off-diagonal elements are of order $\mathcal{O}(10^{-6})$.\\
+where the matrix exhibits equal diagonal elements of order $\mathcal{O}(10^{-5})$, while the off-diagonal elements are of order $\mathcal{O}(10^{-6})$. \\

-Figure~\ref{fig:etaoval} depicts the correlation between non-unitary effects and the observable cLFV branching ratios, analogous to the cross-texture scenario discussed earlier.
-However, in contrast to the cross-parametrization—where the $\mu \to e \gamma$ and $\tau \to \mu \gamma$ channels depend on distinct elements of the $\eta$ matrix—this scenario reveals two key features: \begin{itemize} \item The $\mu \to e \gamma$ decay depends solely on $|\eta_{\mu e}|$ \item The $\tau \to e \gamma$ and $\tau \to \mu \gamma$ processes correlate exclusively with $|\eta_{\tau e}|$ and $|\eta_{\tau \mu}|$, respectively, exhibiting similar functional behavior. \end{itemize}
+Figure~\ref{fig:etaoval} depicts the correlation between non-unitary effects and the cLFV branching ratios, analogous to the cross-texture scenario discussed earlier.
+However, in contrast to the cross-parametrization—where the $\mu \to e \gamma$ and $\tau \to \mu \gamma$ channels depend on distinct elements of the $\eta$ matrix— a straightforward calculation reveals that this scenario has two distinctive features: \begin{itemize} \item The $\mu \to e \gamma$ decay depends solely on $|\eta_{\mu e}|$, namely,